 When you think of wuxia, Korea is not the country that comes to mind.
 Unless you’re adding zombies to the plot of course.
 The Swordsman (Geom-gaek) from writer/director Choi Jae-Hoon being one of the few recent exceptions I can think of.
-And as if he’s not sure of the response it’ll get, he hedges his bets by casting Indonesian action star Joe Taslim (The Night Comes for Us, The Raid) as one of the main villains to give it international appeal.
+And as if he’s not sure of the response it’ll get, he hedges his bets by casting Indonesian action star Joe Taslim (The Night Comes for Us, Mortal Kombat) as one of the main villains to give it international appeal.

 Tae-Yul (Hyuk Jang, The Client) was the Joseon Emperor’s bodyguard until his mentor Seung-Ho (Jeong Man-Sik, Rampant, Beasts Clawing at Straws) overthrew him in a coup.
 Rather than join the new rulers he disappeared into the countryside to live a peaceful life.
 We all know how that tends to turn out.

 Now years later he’s losing vision in one eye.
 He and his daughter Tae-Ok (Hyeon-soo Kim, Horror Stories) venture into town to see a doctor.
 They’ve picked a bad time, as Qing slavers led by Gurutai (Joe Taslim) are there as well.

 When his daughter makes the mistake of returning to town alone and falls victim to them, Yul must take up the sword again to rescue her.
 But to do that he’ll not only have to face Gurutai and his men but his former mentor as well.